gausby/arities/README.md

 ### Catch all pattern
-An empty pursuit query will always return true, so if this is catch everything, if it is set as the last test pattern.
+An empty pursuit query will always return true.
+This fact can be used to create a catch-all, if it is set as the last test pattern.

     var myFunc = arities([
         { test: { 0: {equals: 'foo'}}, fn: function() { return 'foo'; } },